-A thorough initial qualification process, coupled with the annual compliance assessment process, use of technology to flag and address issues quickly, and the availability of strong sanctions should members fail to comply, combine to form the keystone of the NAI self-regulatory program.
+The keystone of the NAI self-regulatory program is the combination of a thorough initial qualification process, coupled with the annual compliance assessment and the availability of strong sanctions should members fail to comply.
 The NAI also firmly believes that identifying problems early and giving member companies an opportunity to resolve minor issues related to the Code allows members to be more candid during compliance reviews and enables them to address these potential issues before they can affect the broader population.
 This approach fosters an environment of mutual trust between the NAI and its members, and ultimately results in enhanced privacy protection for consumers as members become more open about potential shortcomings and more willing to participate in self-regulatory efforts.
 Ultimately, sanctions and enforcement function primarily as a deterrent against noncompliance and as a means of ensuring responsiveness from member companies, rather than as a demonstration of the NAI's compliance efforts through detailed disclosure of every issue discovered by NAI staff.